 In 1942, when a ban on American films was imposed in German-occupied France, the title theaters chose Mr. Smith Goes to Washington (1939) for their last movie before the ban went into effect.
-One Paris theater reportedly screened the film nonstop for thirty days prior to the ban.
+One Paris theater reportedly screened the film nonstop for 30 days prior to the ban.

 The film was banned in Nazi Germany, Fascist Italy, Soviet Russia and Falangist Spain.
 According to Frank Capra, the film was also dubbed in certain European countries to alter the message of the film so it conformed with official ideology.

 The set for the Senate chamber was constructed on two newly built adjoining stages at Columbia, stage 8 and 9.
 The set was built almost to scale, and was at that time, the largest set built on a Columbia sound stage.

 One reason Frank Capra made this film was to help him get over the loss of his infant son, who had died following complications from a tonsillectomy.
 Initially Capra wanted to make a film about Frédéric Chopin, but Columbia head Harry Cohn nixed that on the grounds that it would be too expensive.
 Capra and Cohn were constantly at loggerheads over budgets, despite Capra being Columbia's most successful director with--at the time--two Oscars under his belt.

 Frank Capra and his crew went to Washington, DC, to film background material and to study the Senate chamber, which was replicated, full scale, in precise detail on the Columbia lot.
 James D. Preston, who was Capra's technical advisor for the Senate set and political protocol, was a former superintendent of the Senate press gallery.